The Oregon Voting System: Statistical Evidence that it Works

 10- Either returning Nader voters defected to Bush and/or he won a majority of new voters and/or more returning Gore voters than Bush voters defected.

-11 -The National Exit Poll which had Kerry winning returning Nader voters by 65-13% and new voters by 59-39% were wrong.
+11 -The National Exit Poll which had Kerry winning returning Nader voters by 65-13% and new voters by 59-39% was wrong.

 13- Election officials in Florida, Ohio, NY and other states did a great job in making sure that the voting machines were not tampered with.

-14- A problem with vote by mail is the elimination of exit polls.
-Oregon needs exit polls even though they are usually wrong.
+14- A problem with vote by mail is the elimination of exit polls even though they are usually wrong.

 15- The True Vote Model is flawed since it closely matched the unadjusted National, Oregon and Battleground exit polls.